statpascal/spc/readme.md

 (24 KB) is used for global variables and stack frames, the lower memory (8 KB) as heap for dynamic allocations.

-There are no floating point or set operations yet and the runtime library is rather limited.
+There are no floating point yet and the runtime library is rather limited.
 Dynamic memory management currently uses a *mark/release* style.
 File operations are supported using PABs.

 To enable the TI99 mode, execute the makefile with the option *ti99=1*: